Navigation

 303-861-9103

 At Denver’s first gay sports bar, you can watch the game from nine televisions, sip a boozy beverage on the sound-equipped patio, and enjoy a safe space to take in all sports.
 The drink list has all your sports bar favorites, such as beer — lots of beer — and shots of liquor and simple mixed drinks.
-Tight End has a sneakily great happy hour so it's a great place to kick off a night of fun on Colfax or sit and enjoy the fun.
+Tight End has a sneakily great happy hour, so it's a good place to kick off a night of fun on Colfax or stay where you are and enjoy the fun.
 On quiet nights when there aren't any big games, Tight End also hosts karaoke and drag bingo, which to some are the greatest sports of all.

 Tom's Watch Bar Coors Field